-33.430.190 Standards for Public Recreational Trails
+33.430.190 Standards for Public Trails

-The following standards apply to public recreational trails and public viewing areas developed in conjunction with the recreational major public trail.
+The following standards apply to public trails and viewing areas developed in conjunction with the public trail.
 All of the standards must be met.

-- A. The trail is located on public property or within a public trail easement; - B. The trail is no longer than 5,000 feet and no wider than 4 feet with a maximum vegetation clearance of 8 feet high and 2 feet on either side of the trail (see Figure 430-4); - C. If the trail crosses a waterbody it is constructed above the top of bank;
+- A. The trail is located on public property or within a public trail easement; - B. The trail is no longer than 5,000 feet and no wider than 4 feet with a maximum vegetation clearance of 8 feet high and 2 feet on either side of the trail (see Figure 430-4); - C. If the trail crosses a waterbody it is constructed above the top of bank; - D. If a public viewing area is proposed, the following must be met: - 1.

-- D. Tree removal and replacement standards are as follows: - 1.
-Native trees 12 or more inches in diameter may not be removed.
-Each native tree more than 6 but less than 12 inches in diameter removed must be replaced as shown in Table 430-3; - 2.
-Non-native non-nuisance trees may be removed if each tree at least 6 inches in diameter is replaced as shown in Table 430-3; - 3.
-Trees listed on the Nuisance Plants List may be removed if each tree at least 6 inches in diameter is replaced with one tree; and - 4.
-Replacement trees and shrubs must meet the planting standards of Subsection 33.430.140.K; - E. If a public viewing area is proposed, the following must be met: - 1.
 The viewing area may create up to 500 square feet of permanent disturbance area; - 2.
-The viewing area is at least 30 feet from the top of bank; and - 3.
-The viewing area is not in the floodway.
+The viewing area is at least 30 feet from the top of bank of a stream, drainageway, wetland or other water body; and - The viewing area is not in the floodway; - E. Tree removal and replacement standards: - 1.
+Native trees up to 12 inches in diameter and non-native trees of any size may be removed with hand-held equipment or equipment with a wheel/surface-to-ground pressure of no more than 7.5 psi;